OpenWaterFoundation/owf-infomapper-poudre/web/README.md

-# dist #
+# web #

 This folder contains files to publish the Poudre Basin Information web application.
-This is accomplished by using the general OWF InfoMapper application, which is a web application that provides access to maps and other content.
+The website is implemented using the general OWF InfoMapper application, which is a web application that provides access to maps and other content.
-Other tools might be used to distribute content and would have separate folders.
-Hence, the `info-mapper` folder is used for InfoMapper content and other applications would use a folder at the same level for their content.

-The `build-util/create-info-mapper-symlinks.sh` script creates the following symbolic links:

 ```
 git-repos/